delouraoui/delouraoui.github.io/projects.md

 # Toy complier for Mips-Gcc architecture

    Available [here](https://github.com/delouraoui/Mips-Gcc-Compiler).
    Here you'll find a native compiler for MIPS 32 architecture.
-   It implement a small functional language with type inference.
+It implements a small functional language with type inference.
 Small but not so much...
-This compiler is a project was proposed by Yann Régis-Gianas and Pierre Letouzey for the compilation course of the first year of CS  master of Paris 7.
+This project was proposed by Yann Régis-Gianas and Pierre Letouzey for the compilation course of the first year of CS  master of Paris 7.
 The generals features for this language are the followings:
    <br/>
    Anonymous function: